-If you see a message Your PC ran into a problem and needs to restart on a blue screen on your Windows 10, Windows 8.1, Windows 8, Windows Server computer systems, it is possible that your system may have crashed due to various reasons, like a bad driver, memory issues or corrupted system files.
+If you see a message Your PC ran into a problem and needs to restart on a blue screen on your Windows 11, Windows 10 or Windows Server computer systems, it is possible that your system may have crashed due to various reasons, like a bad driver, memory issues or corrupted system files.

 Your PC Ran Into A Problem And Needs To Restart